ShrekCoding21/parkour-dash/README.md

     - starting-platform (REQUIRED): Player will spawn in the center of this platform at beginning of level
     - checkpoint{num} (REQUIRED): If player lands on this platform, it will turn dark green meaning player has reached a checkpoint
     - finish-line (REQUIRED for now): Level will be completed if player lands on this platform
-    - death-form{num} (not required FOR NOW): If player lands on this platform, they respawn at last checkpoint or starting-platform (not supported in levels other than tutorial level yet)
+    - death-form{num} (not required): If player lands on this platform, they respawn at last checkpoint or starting-platform (not supported in levels other than tutorial level yet)
+    - artifact-platform{num} (not required): Tells game to load artifact on those platforms (if you run getArtifacts)

 2) If you would like to add custom behaviors to these platforms, then please do so in the python file that was created for each platform.
-This is the code ran at level initialization, so more custom behaviors can be baesd off of this (located in game_init.py).
+This is the code ran at level initialization, so more custom behaviors can be baesd off of this (located in level_init.py).

 ![image](https://github.com/user-attachments/assets/e7f63945-6c23-4f44-8024-241736217825)